Gregor von Rezzori: Early life and education

-Gregor von Rezzori was born 13 May 1914 in Czernowitz, Bukovina, part of Austria-Hungary at the time.
+Gregor von Rezzori was born 13 May 1914 in Czernowitz, capital of the Duchy of Bukovina, then part of Austria-Hungary.
 He originated from an Italian aristocratic family from the Province of Ragusa, who had settled in Vienna by the mid-18th century.
 His father was an Austrian civil servant based in Czernowitz.
 The family remained in the region after it became part of the Romanian Kingdom in 1919, and the young Gregor von Rezzori became a Romanian citizen.

 After World War I von Rezzori studied in colleges in Braşov, Fürstenfeld, and Vienna.
 He began studying mining at the University of Leoben in Austria, then architecture and medicine at the University of Vienna, where he eventually graduated in arts.